 - Federal Information Security Modernization Act (FISMA)

-Arbour Group’s Cyber Security services include adherence to additional standards such as the National Institute of Standards and Technology (NIST) and additional frameworks that help you ensure sufficient cyber security.
+Arbour Group’s Cyber Security services include adherence to additional standards such as the National Institute of Standards and Technology (NIST) and additional frameworks that help you ensure sufficient cyber security certification.
 An organization needs to coordinate efforts throughout its entire information system.
 Some elements of cyber security include but are not limited to the following:

 - Network security: The process of protecting the network from unwanted users, attacks, and intrusions.
 Ensure that internal networks with sensitive operations and data are protected from changes and exploitation.